rbtcollins/testtools/doc/for-framework-folk.rst

 the TestResult API.
 ConcurrentStreamTestSuite coordinates running some number of test/suites concurrently, with one ThreadsafeStreamResult per test/suite.

-Each test/suite gets given its own ExtendedToStreamDecorator wrapped ThreadsafeStreamResult instance, forwarding onto the StreamResult that ConcurrentStreamTestSuite.run was called with.
+Each test/suite gets given its own ExtendedToStreamDecorator + TimestampingStreamResult wrapped ThreadsafeStreamResult instance, forwarding onto the StreamResult that ConcurrentStreamTestSuite.run was called with.

 ConcurrentStreamTestSuite is a thin shim and it is easy to implement your own specialised form if that is needed.